Purple Stripe Garlic

 It is important to distinguish these garlics from the two other similarly named families (Marbled Purple Stripe and Glazed Purple Stripe) as they are all genetically different from each other.
 The three groups of Purple Stripe garlics are often mistakenly grouped together due to their name, however they are each genetically unique and no more related to each other than to other groups such as Rocamboles or Porcelains.

 Purple stripes are cold hardy and require exposure to cold temperature in order to thrive and develop large bulbs.
-They are well suited for growing in Canada and tend to preform best in colder climates.
+They are well suited for growing in Canada and tend to perform best in colder climates.
 Cloves are noticeably tall and crescent shaped.
 Bulbs generally produce 8 to 12 cloves each.
 Umbel capsules usually contain a large quantity of small to medium sized bulbils.
 Scape removal is important to ensure maximum bulb size.

 Purple Stripe garlic generally stores for 4 to 8 months and has very good flavour which increases in intensity, complexity and heat as it ages.
 Are know for their roasting qualities, however can be used in general cooking as well.